 - Present your event!
 To help you out, NH-DI has a ready-to-run DI Information Night presentation.** This includes a handy set of slides to use, and we also have easy-to-prepare activities for the kids and parents.
 All you need are a computer and projector, a few volunteers, and the supplies for the activities.
 You’ll find everything in the NH-DI Library.

 - Follow Up.
 Contact any interested parents and kids to remind them about the registration form and answer questions that might have come up.

-*** For our less-experienced or brand-new coordinators, NH-DI also has a team of people to help you set up and run an Information Night!
-Contact firstname.lastname@example.org for more information!
+** For our less-experienced or brand-new coordinators, NH-DI also has a team of volunteers who can help you set up and run an Information Night.
+Contact email@example.com for more information!